BinChengZhao/delicate/README.md

 9. Compile the executable with ` cargo build --release ` after passing it.

-10. Start delicate-scheduler: ` nohup target/release/delicate-scheduler &   ` .
+10. Start delicate-scheduler: ` nohup target/release/delicate-scheduler &   ` on the machine where the server is deployed .

-11. start delicate-executor: ` nohup target/release/delicate-executor & ` .
+11. start delicate-executor: ` nohup target/release/delicate-executor & ` on the machine performing the task .

+12. Please refer to `delicate-web/README.md` for the deployment of front-end resources.

 ## Documentation